Your future in medicine starts here.

 The Biomedical Sciences major is designed for students pursuing a career in the any of the many health professions.
 The major provides students with the knowledge and the skills to be successful candidates for graduate study in a broad range of health-related fields including medicine, dentistry, veterinary medicine, physician assistant, physical therapy, or any of the many health sciences careers.

 UMW biomedical sciences majors may qualify for paid internships through the Commonwealth STEM Industry Internship Program.
-The Department of Biology helps students learn about and apply for internships in the fields of research, medicine, zoology, botany, and ecology.
-Students also may find internships with museums in the Fredericksburg area or in nearby Richmond, Virginia, and Washington, D.C.
+The Department of Biological Sciences helps students learn about and apply for internships in the fields of medicine and research.
+Students also may find internships with health care professionals in the Fredericksburg area or in nearby Richmond, Virginia, and Washington, D.C.

 To receive honors in biomedical sciences, you must have a 3.0 grade-point average overall and 3.25 in the major.
 You’ll complete a research project, write an honors thesis, and deliver an oral presentation to department faculty.